isadorasophia/distributed-systems-tasks/README.md

-# distributed-systems-tasks
+# Distributed Systems
-Tasks related to MC714 course at Unicamp, related to Distributed Systems.
+Tasks related to MC714 course, taken at Unicamp.